kkyle16/VBA-Challange/README.md

-# kinneyVBA-Challange
+# VBA Challenge

-The challenge was to create a VBA script that ran through stock changes throughout a year.
-This script returns the yearly change in stock price as well as the total volume of stocks moved for each company.
+This simple challenge was to create a VBA script that ran through stock changes throughout a year.
+This script needed to:

++ cycle through multiple sheets
++ apply conditional formatting to cells
++ calculate yearly change and total volume
-This also completes and additional challenge of identifying and returning the stocks with the largest increase, decrease, and total volume over the course of a year.
++ create a summary table indentifying the stocks with the largest increase, decrease, and volume over the year